CestLaGalere/mobilealerts/README.md

 After the integration is created:

-1. Click the **"Add Device"** button (top right of the integration card)
+1. Click the **"Add Entry"** button (top right of the integration card)
-2. Enter your device ID (found in Mobile Alerts app → Settings → My Devices)
+2. Enter your device ID (found in Mobile Alerts in your overview, each sensor has an ID: eg. 090005AC99E2)
+3. Optionally give a name for your sensor
-3. Click **Submit**
+4. Click **Submit**
-4. Your device will now appear in your entities
+5. Your device will now appear in your entities

 **Repeat for each device you want to monitor.**

 ### YAML Configuration (Deprecated but still supported)

-If you were using the old YAML configuration, it will be automatically migrated:
+You can still use the old YAML configuration, but the devices aren't shwon in the integration device list.
+You can see the loose entities on tab "Entities".

 ```yaml
 sensor: